Curated Wireless Datasets for Aerial Network Research: UAV-collected RSS Measurements for RF Source Localization

 \subsection{Description of Hardware and Software}

 The AFAR dataset includes data collected from both a DT simulation environment and a real-world wireless testbed, both deployed via the AERPAW platform.
 Each experimental run involved a UAV serving as the receiver and a UGV operating as the RF signal transmitter.
-The UAV and UGV were equipped with portable SDR nodes based on the USRP B205mini, capable of full-duplex operation over 70~MHz to 6~GHz.
+The UAV and UGV were equipped with portable SDR nodes based on the USRP B205mini.

 Each SDR was connected to an Intel NUC 10 mini-PC equipped with an i7-10710U processor, 64~GB of RAM, and a 1~TB SSD, enabling real-time onboard signal processing.
-Transmissions employed a GNU Radio-based channel sounder that used a degree-12 Galois LFSR to generate a pseudo-random bit sequence~(PRBS) of length 4095.
-The sequence was interpolated, pulse-shaped using a root-raised cosine filter, and transmitted at 2~MHz sampling rate over 3.0--4.2~GHz using a wideband antenna.
-On the receive side, frequency offset correction and correlation with the original PRBS enabled the extraction of CIR, from which RSS and received signal quality~(RSQ) values were derived.
+Transmissions employed a GNU Radio-based channel sounder that generated a pseudo-random bit sequence~(PRBS) of length 4095 using a degree-12 Galois LFSR.
+The sequence was pulse-shaped using a root-raised cosine filter and transmitted at a 2 MHz sampling rate over 3.0–4.2 GHz using a wideband antenna.
+At the receiver, frequency offset correction and correlation with the original PRBS enabled extraction of the CIR, from which RSS and received signal quality~(RSQ) values were derived.

 The DT environment mirrored the physical setup using containerized software emulation.
 A virtual USRP (V-USRP) and a channel emulator VM (CHEM-VM) simulated RF propagation based on real-time UAV-UGV position updates.
 Experiment logic ran in Experiment VMs (E-VMs), and UAV mobility was emulated using Software-In-The-Loop (SITL) vehicles, all orchestrated through AERPAW's geofencing and control interfaces.